Scheduling With Time Discounts

 Abstract:

-We study a \emph{financial} version of the classic online problem of scheduling weighted packets with deadlines.
-The main novelty is that, while previous works assume packets have \emph{fixed} weights throughout their lifetime, this work considers packets with \emph{time-decaying} values.
-Such considerations naturally arise and have wide applications in financial environments, where the present value of future actions may be discounted.
-We analyze the competitive ratio guarantees of scheduling algorithms under a range of discount rates encompassing the ``traditional'' undiscounted case where weights are fixed (i.e., a discount rate of 1), the fully discounted ``myopic'' case (i.e., a rate of 0), and those in between.
+We study a \emph{financial} version of the online problem of scheduling weighted packets with deadlines.
+The main novelty is that, while prior works assume packets have \emph{fixed} weights, we consider packets with \emph{time-decaying} values.
+Such considerations are natural in financial environments, where the present value of future actions may be discounted.
+We analyze the competitive ratios of scheduling algorithms under a range of discount rates encompassing the traditional undiscounted case where weights are fixed (i.e., a discount rate of 1), the fully discounted myopic case (i.e., a rate of 0), and those in between.
 We show how existing methods from the literature perform suboptimally in the more general discounted setting.
-Notably, we devise a novel memoryless deterministic algorithm, and prove that it guarantees the best possible competitive ratio attainable by deterministic algorithms for discount factors up to $\approx 0.77$.
-Moreover, we develop a randomized algorithm and prove that it outperforms the best possible deterministic algorithm, for any discount rate.
-While we highlight the relevance of our framework and results to blockchain transaction scheduling in particular, our approach and analysis techniques are general and may be of independent interest.
+Notably, we devise a novel memoryless deterministic algorithm, and prove that for discount factors up to $\approx 0.77$, it guarantees the best competitive ratio attainable by deterministic algorithms.
+Moreover, we develop a randomized algorithm and prove that it outperforms the best possible deterministic algorithm for any discount rate.

 New Economics Papers: this item is included in nep-pay